Degra02/apcm/exercises/antechamber/outsourced.typ

 ]

 #fr[Search Capability][
-The client must be able to issue search queries (via encrypted search tokens) for specific keywords.
+The client must be able to issue search queries for specific keywords.
 ]

 #fr[Result Retrieval][